-Man with $3000 a day methamphetamine drug habit jailed in Dunedin
+Man with $3000-a-day methamphetamine drug habit jailed in Dunedin

 A man with an enormous, and enormously expensive, addiction to methamphetamine, will continue his rehabilitation behind bars after being sentenced on a wide variety of charges yesterday.

-Dunedin District Court was told drug dealer Eli Christie was a "middleman" in the illegal drugs trade, but that the thousands of dollars which passed through his hands went up in smoke due to a 3g-a-day drug habit of his own.
+Dunedin District Court was told drug dealer Eli Christie was a "middleman" in the illegal drugs trade, but the thousands of dollars which passed through his hands went up in smoke because of a 3g-a-day drug habit of his own.

 Prosecutor Richard Smith said the amount of the drug Christie was using was one of the highest he had ever heard of, and would have cost him about $3000 a day.